flamedfury/2021-flamedfury.com/src/index.md

 i chose [neocities](https://neocities.org) as my homepage host to step away from the corporate web and to not be surrounded by likes, shares, claps, stars, retweets, or whatevers.

+i love the internet, but not all things about the internet, you can read more over on my [about page](about.html).

 <!-- ## notes
 {% include "notelist.njk" %} -->